Young dad-to-be was among 13 US troops killed in Afghanistan

-A young husband with a child on the way who wanted to teach history one day and another man who always wanted to serve in the military were among the 13 U.S. troops killed in a horrific suicide bombing at Afghanistan's Kabul airport, which also claimed the lives of more than 100 Afghans.
+A young husband with a child on the way who wanted to teach history one day, another man who always wanted to serve in the military and another who planned to become a sheriff's deputy after his deployment were among the 13 U.S. troops killed in a horrific suicide bombing at Afghanistan's Kabul airport, which also claimed the lives of more than 100 Afghans.

 As military personnel were going through the grim task of notifying the troops' next of kin, some of their names emerged Friday before the government formally announced them.
 Eleven Marines, one Navy sailor and one Army soldier were among the dead, while 18 other U.S. service members were wounded in Thursday's bombing, which was blamed on Afghanistan’s offshoot of the Islamic State group.

+“He was a Marine before he knew he was allowed to be a Marine,” Cheyenne McCollum said Friday.
+“He’d carry around his toy rifle and wear his sister’s pink princess snow boots and he’d either be hunting or he was a Marine.
+Sometimes it would be with nothing on underneath, just a T-shirt.”

-“He wanted to be a Marine his whole life and carried around his rifle in his diapers and cowboy boots,” Roice McCollum said, adding that her brother wanted to be a history teacher and wrestling coach when he completed his service.
+“Anybody who met him just loved him,” she added.
+“He was so excited to be a dad, and he was going to be a great dad.”
+She said her brother wanted to be a history teacher and a wrestling coach once he completed his service.

-“He’s a tough, kind, loving kid who made an impact on everyone he met,” she said.

-Regi Stone, the father of one of Rylee McCollum’s friends, described McCollum as “a good kid,” who was resilient, smart and courageous.
+“We want to make sure that people know that these are the kids that are sacrificing themselves, and he’s got a family who loves him and a wife who loves him and a baby that he’ll never get to meet,” she said.

+Another sister, Roice McColllum, told the Casper Star Tribune that her brother was on his first deployment when the evacuation in Afghanistan began.

-Another Marine, Lance Corporal Jared Schmitz, 20, also died in the attack.
+Lance Corporal Jared Schmitz, 20, was one of the other Marines who died in the attack.
 His father, Mark Schmitz, told KMOX Radio that the Marines came to his home in Wentzville, Missouri, at 2:40 a.m.
-Friday to give him the grim news.
+Friday to give him the dreaded news.

 Schmitz said his son, who grew up in the St. Louis area, was among a group of Marines sent back to Afghanistan to assist with evacuation efforts.